 - Unlisted Company – Companies having total assets not exceeding one crore as reported in the financial statements of the immediately preceding financial year.

 The Code has prescribed a time span of ninety days within which the entire process of fast track corporate insolvency resolution process needs to be completed.
 Even if after the best endeavors the process of fast track corporate insolvency resolution process remains incomplete then in such a scenario the appointed resolution professional may file an application to NCLT for extension of the timeline to complete the ongoing process.
 On receiving the application for extension of timeline for completing the ongoing fast track corporate insolvency resolution process if the NCLT is satisfied that the ongoing fast track corporate insolvency resolution process is such that it cannot be completed in the prescribed timeline then in such case the NCLT may extend the prescribed timeline by a further duration not exceeding forty-five days.
 E aforesaid extension in time frame shall be granted only once by the NCLT.

 The operational creditors for initiating the fast track corporate insolvency resolution process shall file an application to the NCLT thereby attaching the required documents along with the application.
 The set of documents that need to be attached with the application are as follows:

 - Records as maintained by the information utility highlighting the default committed by the corporate debtor

-- Any other document as required by the IBBI to suffice that the defaulting corporate debtor against whom application is filed is eligible for fast track corporate insolvency resolution process.
+- Any other document as required by the IBBI to suffice that the defaulting corporate debtor against whom the application is filed is eligible for a fast track corporate insolvency resolution process.

-The fast track corporate insolvency resolution process is a shorter version of the corporate insolvency resolution process.
-The process flow is same but the difference is in the timelines as in case of fast track corporate insolvency the prescribed time line is just half as compared to the corporate insolvency resolution process.
+The fast-track corporate insolvency resolution process is a shorter version of the corporate insolvency resolution process.
+The process flow is the same but the difference is in the timelines as in the case of fast-track corporate insolvency the prescribed timeline is just half as compared to the corporate insolvency resolution process.